fancyremarker/flux/doc/API.md

 Setting Handlers at Runtime
 ===========================

-The event API also allows setting MQL handlers at runtime by attaching them to the payload of a single event.
+The event API also allows setting additional MQL handlers at runtime by attaching them to the payload of a single event.
 A single handler can be specified by passing `@targets[]`, along with `@add`, `@remove`, or `@countFrequency` and optionally `@maxStoredValues`.
-For example, you could POST the following body to `http://flux.art.sy/events/deadbeef`:
+For example, you could POST the following body to `http://flux.art.sy/schema/deadbeef/events`:

     [['client:gravity:action:post', {'user': 'user1', 'post': 'post1', '@targets': ['[user].followers.feedItems'], '@add': 'post'}]]